ElToroBIZ/ReflectiveELFLoader/README.md

 TODO

 1. finish implementing loading portion (relocations, mapping program header segments, resolving symbols) for x86_64
-2. Once x86_64 implement on x86 and ARM
+2. Once x86_64 is done implement on x86 and ARM
 3. Better way to test this thing?

 What ifs?

-1. Libc is RELRO so you can't geet a pointer to _dl_runtime_resolve function?
+1. Libc is RELRO so you can't get a pointer to _dl_runtime_resolve function?
 Is this likely?
 2. GRSecurity hardening restricts information in /proc/*/maps files.. just not going to worry about grsecurity for now..Aint nobody got time for compiling a custom hardened kernel anyway (at least not sane person :P)